Click here to log into the new version of the

-In the last few months many university teachers have been organizing online education.
-Why not apply some new teaching and learning activities from the on-line course in your regular blended learning course?
+Many university teachers have organised online education in the last few months.
+Why not apply some new teaching and learning activities from the online course in your regular blended learning course?
 How can you use the IT options in combination with face-to-face education?
-Maybe you find some more possibilities to modernise your F2F and IT education.
+Maybe you will find more possibilities to modernise your F2F and IT education.

-The game supports the teachers to decide which IT-options can be used in the coming study year and which requirements have to be fulfilled.
+The game supports the teachers in deciding which IT options can be used in the coming study year and which requirements must be fulfilled.

 The game gives the teachers a systematic overview of the available evidence-based options to modernise their education.

-The ‘game’ can be played as an individual or in small groups.
+The ‘game’ can be played individually or in small groups.

-- To give the player clear insight in the design principles behind Modern Higher Education and the options how to apply these principles in higher education.
+- To give the player clear insight into the design principles behind Modern Higher Education and the options for how to apply these principles in higher education.

-- To select the most promising options to modernize the players own course (the what-question) and formulate the expected results of the implementation (the why-question).
+- To select the most promising options to modernise the player’) and formulate the expected results of the implementation (the why question).

-- To formulate the qualities which have to be realized to achieve the expected learning results.
+- To formulate the qualities which have to be realised to achieve the expected learning results.

 - To prepare a teacher’s team discussion about which options of Modern Higher Education should be introduced in the program and the teacher courses.